 Leading composer for chromatic harmonica, Andrea Antonello Nacci of Italy, said, “The creation of the Kettlewell Frictionless Mouthpiece by DeCelle is a development of historical proportions to the music world, and of course to the harmonica world.
 In my opinion it will become the dominant form of the instrument within a generation, or less.”

 Nacci says the concept is every bit as significant as the development of the pianoforte (piano) from harpsichord, or the chin rest for violin and viola, created by Yehudi Menuhin.”

 According to Kettlewell, the invention does more than make the harmonica more comfortable and relaxing to play…it opens the door to new styles of play, as fast note changes are much easier, and the instrument never slows due to saliva lubrication problems with conventional mouthpieces.

 It’s not really a business for Kettlewell, who requires no payments from builders who use his idea, or contracts of any sort…but more of a public service.

 “The truth is, I’m older and like other players around the world, I want to enjoy it while I’m still young enough to do so.
 Giving it away to all seemed the best way to get multiple models at various price points to market quickly.
-I believe it’s fair for those who take on the risk of designing and building it, as Brian DeCelle has done, to benefit financially.
+I believe it’s fair for those who take on the risk of designing and building it to benefit financially.
 That’s only right.
 After all, we musicians serve the love of music.”